cllopes/reactathon/material/3_redux/readme.md

 #### Store

 The `store` is a central source of all the state within an application.
-Each store registers with the `dispatcher` and will only mutate it's state responding to a dispatched `action`
+Each store registers with the `dispatcher` and will only mutate its state responding to a dispatched `action`

 #### Actions